Print

 Instructions

 3. Make the peanut sauce.
-Pour 1/2 cup of peanut butter into a small bowl, along with 2 tablespoons of soy sauce, 1 tablespoon of sesame oil, 1 teaspoon of fish sauce and 1 tablespoon of sweet chilli jam.
+Pour ½ cup of peanut butter into a small bowl, along with 2 tablespoons of soy sauce, 1 tablespoon of sesame oil, 1 teaspoon of fish sauce, and 1 tablespoon of sweet chili jam.
 Use a fork to mix the ingredients well, then slowly pour in the water, mixing as you go.
-It’ll look like the sauce has split, but keep mixing and it’ll come together into a smooth, creamy sauce with a pourable consistency.
+It’ll look like the sauce has split, but keep mixing, and it’ll come together into a smooth, creamy sauce with a pourable consistency.
 If it’s a little thick, add a little more water and mix.

 6. Garnish and serve.
 Pour the peanut sauce onto a lipped serving plate, then arrange the charred chicken on top.
 Spoon over the pineapple salsa, then finish with a scattering of chopped peanuts.
 Serve the charred lemon wedges on the side.